PapenfussLab/gridss/Readme.md

 ### How do I process only my region of interest?

-Extract all fragments overlapping your region of interest, using `gridss_extract_overlapping_fragments.sh` then run `gridss.sh` on the subset bam.
+Extract all fragments overlapping your region of interest, using `gridss_extract_overlapping_fragments` then run `gridss` on the subset bam.
-`gridss_extract_overlapping_fragments.sh` is almost identical to filtering using `samtools view` except that it extracts alignment records for any fragment overlapping a region of interest (ie mate reads and supplementary alignments).
+`gridss_extract_overlapping_fragments` is almost identical to filtering using `samtools view` except that it extracts alignment records for any fragment overlapping a region of interest (ie mate reads and supplementary alignments).
 That is, all records with read names matching the read name of an alignment overlapping any region of interest.

 ### How do I use GRIDSS to validate the calls from another caller?